Academy

 Wait 10–15 minutes, then send a message

-A short, neutral message: 'Hi [Name], we had an appointment today at [time] — are you on your way?
-Let me know.'
+Keep it short and neutral: "Hi [Name], we had an appointment today at [time] — are you on your way?
+Let me know."
 No accusation, no drama.
-It opens a line of communication.
+Just a simple opening for communication.

-If you have a standby list, notify them right away.
-The slot may still be fillable if you act within the first 30 minutes.
+If you have a standby list, notify it immediately.
+The slot may still be recoverable if you act within the first 30 minutes.
 Tapsela makes this a one-tap action.

 Mark the slot as free

-Update your schedule.
-This keeps your calendar clean and allows rescue or rebooking flows to run properly.
+Update your schedule so your calendar stays accurate and rescue or rebooking flows can work properly.

 Follow up the next day

-A short follow-up message asking if everything is okay and whether they'd like to rebook keeps the relationship intact without feeling passive-aggressive.
+A short follow-up asking if everything is okay and whether they want to rebook helps preserve the relationship without sounding passive-aggressive.

 FAQ

-- That depends on your business and client relationship.
-A no-show fee policy can reduce repeat offenders — but the best protection is preventing no-shows with reminders and confirmation requests before they happen.
+That depends on your business model and your relationship with clients.
+A no-show fee can discourage repeat offenders, but the best protection is preventing no-shows in the first place with reminders and confirmation requests.

-- Often yes, if you act quickly.
-Tapsela's rescue flow notifies standby clients immediately — slots within 30 minutes of a cancellation are frequently recovered.
+Often yes, if you act quickly.
+Tapsela's rescue flow can notify standby clients immediately, and slots within 30 minutes of a cancellation are often still recoverable.

-- Turn on confirmation requests for future appointments.
-Clients who actively confirm their appointment show up at much higher rates than clients who only booked.
+Turn on confirmation requests for future appointments.
+Clients who actively confirm their visit show up at much higher rates than clients who only booked.